SoheilKhodayari/same-site-wiki/docs/attacks/xs-leaks.md

 ## Cross-Site Information Leakage (XS-Leaks)

-Top-level navigation GET requests are not protected by the `Lax`-by-default policy.
+Top-level navigational GET requests are not protected by the `Lax-by-default` policy.
 Attackers can abuse these requests to leak the state of victims in a target website not controlled by the attacker across site origins.
 The state of a victim at a target website is determined by its status, account and content-related properties.
 For example, a user may be logged in or logged out, may be the owner of a specific resource (e.g., uploaded video, authored blog post, etc), or have a certain privilege (e.g., admin).

 ### Window Properties Leak (Frame Counting)